mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 `p-value = 0.19 < alpha = 0.05` -> We cannot reject `H0`: there is not enough evidence to support that the mean BMI of females is significantly different from the one of the males.
 19% of the time we could see that the difference is not significant.

 As before, we can create Confidence Intervals.
 In this case the confidence interval for the difference contains the value 0; that is in line with the hypothesis test conclusion: since there is no significant difference, the difference 0 must be contained in the CI.

+## 16. Hypothesis Testing -- Other Considerations

+- Errors (recall we want to prove `Ha` by rejecting `H0`):
+  - Type I error: `H0` is true but incorrectly rejected.
+The significance level `alpha` operates here: `alpha` is the probability of the type I error.
+  - Type II error: `H0` is not rejected, but it is false.
+The power `beta` operates here: `beta` is the probability of the type II error.
+- Normality: the requirement is not very strict if the sample size is large enough; he reason is that we apply the Central Limit Theorem.
+Therefore, the normality assumption is really important only if the sample size is rather small.
+- Causality: beware of inferring causes!
+Confounding or hidden variables are common!
+- Multiplicity: the idea of performing multiple statistical tests on the same data is risky, since it can lead to wrong conclusions.
+That could happen if we keep performing tests between different identified groups in our data.
+A solution is to use the Bonferroni correction, which moves the threshold for significance to be more conservative.
+Basically, the p-value is multiplied by the number of tests, or the significance level divided by the number of tests.
+- Power: Probability of not making a Type II error: `1 - beta`; `beta` = probability of a Type II error.
+Usually we control the type I error with `alpha`; but `beta` can be anything!!
+A way of reducing `beta` is to perform less studies with larger sample sizes.
+It is possible to perform a **power analysis** to estimate the minimum required sample size for a minimum power or `1 - beta`.

+### Relationship between Confidence Intervals and Hypothesis Testing

+Hypothesis tests and confidence intervals are equivalents if only one parameters is analyzed; in fact, the process is called "inverting a hypothesis test to construct a confidence set".

+However, **hypothesis tests and confidence intervals are not equivalent if more than one parameter are analyzed**.
+It may happen that the confidence intervals overlap but the null hypothesis is rejected; in general, it is safer to use hypothesis testing.
+In doubt, do not infer hypotheses from confidence intervals.

+### Name That Scenario

+[Name That Scenario](https://nts.ai.umich.edu/Welcome/) is a nice testing website created by the University of Michigan.
+We select types of statistical tests and case studies or research studies are presented; we need to select the test (among the selected) which corresponds to each case.

+Try it!